 Chemical Biology is a contemporary scientific discipline, engaging the Sciences of Chemistry and Biology, which includes the application of chemical techniques and tools, often molecules which are produced by synthetic chemistry, to study and affect the biological systems.
 Chemical Biology finds special application in Medicinal Chemistry, a relative scientific discipline, in which the molecules are designed in such a way as to interact with biological processes and treat particular diseases.
-Therefore, this postgraduate program is focused on the application of techniques (analytical, spectroscopic, biochemical) and of synthetic molecules (or molecules obtained from natural sources) to the study of biological systems involved in particular diseases, and to the development, based on this study, of pharmaceutical substances for the clinical treatment of a variety of diseases.
+Therefore, the aim this postgraduate program is 1) to carry out novel research on important and hot biomedical projects towards new medicines and methods, 2) to train the student in independent research work, information retrieval skills, the critical assessment of sources and research results, and written communication.
+Also, the program is focused on the application of techniques (analytical, spectroscopic, biochemical) and of synthetic molecules (or molecules obtained from natural sources) to the study of biological systems involved in particular diseases, and to the development, based on this study, of pharmaceutical substances for the clinical treatment of a variety of diseases.
+VII.
+RESEARCH ACTIVITIES OF THE FACULTY MEMBERS